top of page

 -- Joe Chelius, author of Crossing State Lines and The Art of Acquiescence.

-About A Tree and Gone (forthcoming from Future Cycle Press):
+About A Tree and Gone:

 "[Culleton's]poems are rife with motion, often of waves and of winds, but also of a bird dropping that lands on a leaf of chickweed or of a dog that we see “pitch and zag / in wafts and skirls of blindingly bright snow.”
 That motility might seem at odds with such a traditional form as the sonnet, but there’s a blessed rage for order here, and the artifice is often pressured by the changes that these poems document.
 [T]he skillful control is reminiscent of Richard Wilbur."